codynova/tarot/readme.md

 # Tarot

-🔮 Bleeding edge web build processes, without the headache
+🔮 Bleeding edge web architecture

-Webpack configuration for TS, JS, SCSS, and React with ESNext and optional CSS modules + IE11 support
+Webpack configuration for TS, JS, SCSS, and React with ESNext and optional CSS modules, JS polyfills, and IE11 support

 ### Objectives